A $p$-adically entire function with integral values on ${\mathbb Q}_p$ and entire liftings of the $p$-divisible group ${\mathbb Q}_p/{\mathbb Z}_p$: Introduction

 \subsection{Our present approach}

 We present here in section~\ref{proofs} direct elementary proofs of the main properties of $\Psi$, which make no use of the Barsotti-Witt algorithms of \cite{MA}.
 Actually, following a suggestion of M. Candilera, we consider rather than \eqref{functeq}, the more general functional relation for $\Psi = \Psi_q$, $q =p^f$, \beq \sum_{j=0}^{\infty} p^{-j}\Psi(p^{j} T)^{q^{j}} = T \; . \eeq The result, at no extra work, will then be that \eqref{functeq(q)} admits a unique solution $\Psi_q(T) \in T + T^2 \Z[[T]]$.
 The series $\Psi_q(T)$ represents a $p$-adically entire function such that $\Psi_q(\Q_q) \subset \Z_q$.
 In section~\ref{newton} we describe in the same elementary style the Newton and valuation polygons of the entire function $\Psi_q$, and obtain new estimates on the growth of $|\Psi_q(x)|$ as $|x| \to \infty$, which will be crucial for the sequel \cite{perf_fourier}.
-From these estimates we deduce precise information on the zeros of $\Psi_q$.
-We show in Corollary~\ref{invfunct} that for any $n =0,1,2,\dots$, any maximal ball $a +p^{1-n} \Z_q \subset \Q_q^\times$, with $v_p(a)= -n$ contains precisely one zero of $\Psi_q$.
-So, except for $\Psi_q(0)=0$, the zeros of $\Psi_q$ have negative integral $p$-adic valuation~: for any $n=1,2,\dots$, $\Psi_q$ has $q^n-q^{n-1}$ zeros of $p$-adic valuation $-n$ all in $\Q_q$.
+From these estimates we also deduce, modulo the self-contained technical Proposition~\ref{estadm} whose proof appears in \cite{perf_fourier}, the location of the zeros of $\Psi_p$ (Theorem~\ref{invfunct}).
+Namely, any ball of radius 1, $a + \Z_p \in \Q_p/\Z_p$, contains precisely one (simple) zero of $\Psi_p$.

-We present in an Appendix some numerical calculations due to M. Candilera, which exhibit the first coefficients of $\Psi_p$, for small values of $p$.
+We present in Appendix C below some numerical calculations due to M. Candilera, which exhibit the first coefficients of $\Psi_p$, for small values of $p$.
 These calculations have been useful to us and we believe they may be quite convincing for the reader.

 The function $\Psi_q: \A_{\Q_p}^1 \to \A_{\Q_p}^1$ is a quasi-finite covering of the Berkovich affine line over $\Q_p$ by itself.
-Unfortunately, we do not know whether the zeros of $\Psi_q$ form a subgroup of $\G_a(\Q_q)$ nor whether the previous covering is Galois.
+We do not know whether the previous covering is Galois.